Hot water not working? Here are 5 reasons why & what to do

 Another reason for a water heater to stop working is a leaking tank.
 This is the most obvious cause and signs of pooling water around the base, damp areas around the unit, and even mould growing show that you have a leaking water heater.
 If the leakage is not coming from the TPR, or the connection valve then the solution often requires a full replacement of the tank as leakage would then indicate a crack probably from corrosion in the structure of your tank.

 Rest easy if you suddenly need to deal with your hot water system not working and call Ironclad Plumbing Blue Mountains.
-Call us on 02 4760 0441 to schedule a hot water system repair or new installation.
+Call us on Call 0474 318 136 to schedule a hot water system repair or new installation.

 Or fill in the form below and we’ll call you back.